Komodo Liveaboard from Bali: Best Time for a Cruise

 Understanding the Bali-Komodo Phinisi Experience

 For those seeking a blend of adventure and relaxation, the phinisi cruise from Bali to Komodo offers a unique opportunity to explore Indonesia’s rich marine biodiversity without the hassle of flying to Labuan Bajo.
-Departing from Benoa, these 5-7 day cruises provide an immersive experience, combining world-class diving sites with breathtaking landscapes.
+Departing from Benoa, these 5-7 day cruises provide an immersive experience, combining world-class diving sites with striking landscapes.
 See also: Contact pricing.

 The phinisi, a traditional Indonesian sailing vessel, adds a touch of authenticity to your journey, ensuring that every moment spent aboard is both comfortable and culturally enriching.
 Komodo Liveaboard from Bali offers meticulously curated itineraries, catering to both seasoned divers and newcomers eager to explore the underwater wonders of Komodo National Park.